 Start Planning for Retirement - Map Out a Plan, Savings & Investing

 The boomers are now looking forward to another chapter in life, as age comes with the territory and life is paving the path for new generations.
 Yet millions of adults have not given thought to retirement and many who have consider it a thing too far away to be concerned.
 As a result, the thought is quickly dismissed as day to day responsibilities and pressing issues take priority.
 But we’ve heard it repeatedly, “start planning for retirement”.
+Planning early is the key to financial security, and most importantly the key to enjoying retirement.

 In a report compiled by Alicia Munnell of the Center for Retirement Research at Boston College, she noted that “the wealth to income ratio for current workers is a good way to gauge retirement preparedness, and during the period 1983-2007 surveys revealed quite an impressive ratio.